arangodb/arangodb/Documentation/Books/Manual/Installation/MacOSX.md

 Package Installation
 --------------------

+We provide a command-line app called *ArangoDB-CLI*.
 Visit the official [Download](https://www.arangodb.com/download) page of the ArangoDB website and download the *DMG* Package for macOS.

-### Graphical App

-We provide a graphical app.
-You can install the application *ArangoDB* in your application folder.

-### Command line App

-We provide a command-line app.
-You can install the application *ArangoDB-CLI* in your application folder.
+You can install the application in your application folder.

 Starting the application will start the server and open a terminal window showing you the log-file.